zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 Query status of a node.

 - Parameters:
-    - `node`: optional(string) - node to query (by default queries the node specified in CLI config file or else "tcp://localhost:26657")
+    - `node`: optional(string) - node physical address to query (by default queries the node specified in CLI config file or else "tcp://localhost:26657")
 - CLI command:
     -   `zblcli status [--node=<node ip>]`
         ```